ob-yekt/simpleqol/README.md

     - Adjustable via config ⚙️.

 ### 🧳 Ender Chest
-- **Ender chests** drop as themselves regardless of the tool used 🔨.
+- **Ender chests** drop as themselves regardless of the tool used, no silk touch required 🔨.

 ### 🧶 Wool Crafting
 - **Wool** can be crafted into **4 strings** 🧵.